khulnasoft-lab/design.khulnasoft.com/contents/components/skeleton-loader.md

 If content can be loaded instantly it is a good indicator that it does not need to be replaced, think of action-based components (e.g. buttons, input fields, checkboxes, toggles, etc.).
 Secondary dynamic content that is revealed upon user interaction should typically never be replaced by a skeleton state as those items should already be loaded in by the time the user is able to interact with them (e.g. toasts, dropdown menu's, modals, etc.).

-Skeleton objects should generally be visualised by simple primitives which mimic the original content in a recognisable way.
-It is recommended to use a more elaborate form if that is needed to make the component recognisable.
+Skeleton objects should generally be visualized by simple primitives which mimic the original content in a recognizable way.
+It is recommended to use a more elaborate form if that is needed to make the component recognizable.

 ### Creating skeleton states